 sport economics and the e-sports industry.
 In his free time, Mao enjoys Chinese calligraphy.

-Eric Nichols hails from Blythewood, S.C.
-Nichols obtained his Bachelor of Science
+Eric Nichols hails from Blythewood, South Carolina.
+Nichols obtained his Bachelor

-of Tennessee-Martin.
-His research interests are in the area of athlete as a brand.
+University of Tennessee-Martin.
+His research interests are in the area of athlete

-Chris Scroggins, from Waynesboro, Va., received both his Bachelor of Science in Kinesiology
+Chris Scroggins, from Waynesboro, Virginia., received both his Bachelor of Science

-/ Exercise Science and Master of Science in Kinesiology / Sport and Recreation Leadership
+in Kinesiology / Exercise Science and Master of Science in Kinesiology / Sport and

-from James Madison University.
-Scroggins' research areas of interest are esports,
+Recreation Leadership from James Madison University.
+Scroggins' research areas of

 Misun Won, from Gyeonggi-do, Republic of Korea, received her Bachelor of Science in